 The E-learning Centre has a central role in the systematic implementation of e-learning in Croatian higher education and provides support and training to teachers, students and institutions in use of e-learning technologies.
 Merlin, a virtual learning environment established at SRCE, is recognized on the national level as a stable and highly useful platform and utilized by numerous teachers and students in Croatia.

 International cooperation, programs and projects

 A significant part of activities in SRCE are related to international programs.
 SRCE is a member of many international associations, with experts who participate in many international institutions and bodies, having leading roles in some cases.
-In 2014, SRCE participated in a number of international programs such as GÉANT, EGI and TALOE.
+In 2018, SRCE participated in a number of international programs such as GÉANT, EOSC-hub, ABCtoVLE and ELPID.

 Croatian scientific and educational cloud (HR-ZOO)

 In the next few years, a significant part of SRCE’s activities will be related to the implementation of the Croatian scientific and educational cloud (HR-ZOO).
 The project objective is to build the core components of the national research and innovation e-infrastructure in order to provide scientific and research community with advanced computing and storage resources and network connectivity necessary for modern and multidisciplinary science and education system.
 The project foresees the establishment of a network of sites (data centres) in Osijek, Rijeka, Split and Zagreb.
 A simple and controlled access to HR-ZOO services will be supported through the concept of e-scientists.
 SRCE is a coordinator of HR-ZOO project.

 HR-ZOO is designed as a common infrastructure consisting of:

 - HR-ZOO e-infrastructure sites (data centres) in four major university cities: Osijek, Rijeka, Split and Zagreb